d0tTino/d0tTino/docs/dashboard.md

 - `POST /api/palette` – apply a color palette
 - `POST /api/prompt` – forward an LLM prompt and return the response
 - `GET /api/health` – simple health check
+- `POST /api/plan` – generate shell steps for a goal
+- `GET /api/exec?goal=` – execute steps and stream logs as SSE

 These endpoints will evolve as the project grows but form the foundation for the web UI.